Operation Dauntless: Advance to the Kansas and Utah Lines

 By 17 April, the first phase of Operation Dauntless had been successfully achieved.
-On the east flank of the advance, the British 27th Brigade of IX Corps had cleared minor PVA 40th Army forces from Paegun Mountain above the headwaters of the Kap'yong River to reach the Utah Line on 16 April.
+On the east flank of the advance, the 27th British Commonwealth Brigade of IX Corps had cleared minor PVA 40th Army forces from Paegun Mountain above the headwaters of the Kap'yong River to reach the Utah Line on 16 April.
 The ROK 19th Regiment, 6th Division was currently relieving the brigade, which, except for the New Zealand artillery assigned to stay forward in support of the ROK, was withdrawing into corps reserve near Kap'yong town.
 The relief in part was in preparation for the second phase of Dauntless in which IX Corps would make a full advance with the ROK 6th and 1st Marine Divisions.
-While in reserve, the British brigade also was to begin rotating units under a British policy calling for annual replacement.
-The 1st Battalion, The Argyll and Sutherland Highlanders, was to be replaced on 23 April, by the 1st Battalion, King's Own Scottish Borderers; on the 25th, brigade headquarters itself was to leave the line and be replaced by a new staff and commander from Hong Kong.
+While in reserve, the 27th Brigade also was to begin rotating units under a Commonwealth policy calling for annual replacement.
+The 1st Battalion, The Argyll and Sutherland Highlanders, would eventually be replaced on 23 April, by the 1st Battalion, King's Own Scottish Borderers; on the 25th, brigade headquarters itself would leave the line during the Battle of Kapyong and be replaced by a new staff and commander from Hong Kong.
 The brigade at that time would become the 28th British Commonwealth Brigade under the command of Brigadier George Taylor.